CPUjoker303/netlify2.0/content/posts/what-is-the-definition-of-cyber-security.md

 There are several types of cyber security.
 All types of cyber security are given below.

-o	Network security
+* Network security
-o	Application Security
+* Application Security
-o	Information Security
+* Information Security
-o	Data Loss Prevention
+* Data Loss Prevention
-o	Cloud Security
+* Cloud Security

 ### Network Security: